 An important consequence of this rule is that having rights over a phrase as a whole does not necessarily give rights over its components.
 The owner of the SUGAR & SPICE mark may be able to enforce its rights against other bakeries that use the phrase SUGAR & SPICE as a whole, but not against bakeries that use SUGAR alone.
 The USPTO requires registrants to explicitly disclaim unprotectable elements of trademarks.
-For example, BILL'S CARPETS is a protectable trademark, but Bill's registration will bear the statement "No claim is made to the exclusive right to use CARPETS apart from the mark as shown."22
+For example, BILL'S CARPETS is a protectable trademark, but Bill's registration will bear the statement "No claim is made to the exclusive right to use CARPETS apart from the mark as shown."11

-Similarly, "The foreign equivalent of a merely descriptive English word is no more [distinctive] than the English word itself."23 Thus, # and its transliteration AYUMI, which mean "walking" in Japanese, were descriptive for footwear.
-And SAPORITO, which is Italian for "tasty," was descriptive for dry sausage.
+Similarly, "The foreign equivalent of a merely descriptive English word is no more [distinctive] than the English word itself."12 Thus, SAPORITO, which is Italian for "tasty," was descriptive for dry sausage.
 This doctrine of foreign equivalents only applies when the "ordinary American purchaser who is knowledgeable in the foreign language" would recognize the term.
 The point of the rule is that terms do not become more or less distinctive depending on which language they are in, not that they are mechanically translated from one language to another.

-A similar rule applies to acronyms and initialisms.24 They are descriptive when consumers recognize them as synonyms for a full, spelled-out descriptive term.25 Thus NKJV, which is short for "New King James Version," was descriptive of bibles, but CMS, which is short for "cabernet, merlot, and syrah," was distinctive for wine.
+A similar rule applies to acronyms and initialisms.13 They are descriptive when consumers recognize them as synonyms for a full, spelled-out descriptive term.14 Thus NKJV, which is short for "New King James Version," was descriptive of bibles, but CMS, which is short for "cabernet, merlot, and syrah," was distinctive for wine.

-And the same general rule applies to the modern practice of slapping an i or e on the start of a word, or making it into a hashtag with a # or sticking a ".com" on the end.
+The same general rule also applies to the modern practice of slapping an i or e on the start of a word, making it into a hashtag with a #,or sticking a ".com" on the end.
 In US Patent & Trademark Office v.
 Booking. com BV, the Supreme Court held that BOOKING.COM was not generic for online hotel-reservation services, even though BOOKING by itself is.
-The question is always, always, always what "that term, taken as a whole, signifies to consumers."26 18.
-Id. at 615.
+The question is always, always, always what "that term, taken as a whole, signifies to consumers."15